IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 After approval by the Board of Directors, the following actions will take place:

-- Press Releases are sent/posted immediately before the IADR/AADOCR General Session.
+- Press Releases are sent/posted during the IADR/AADOCR General Session.

 - Post-Presentation: Recognition of awardees will appear on the appropriate award website and in the Annual Report.